johnpuddephatt/stgeorges/_learning/cscs-course.md

 - Proof Of latest benefit
 - Face Covering (Exemptions apply see gov.uk)
 information:
-- 'You will gain the following:'
+- You will gain a FREE CSCS Card
 council: false
+published: false

 ---